We have submitted a response to the District Council’s Affordable Homes consultation.

-We have submitted our response to the planning application for the redevelopment of Hartham Leisure Centre.
+We have submitted our response to the planning application for Hartham Play Area.

 On Tuesday 12th September a workshop for volunteers of the BNAP working groups took place at Hertford Theatre.
 The five working groups focused on the areas of